ccmlab-ubc/lab-manual/good-research-code.md

-# Good research code
+# Starting a project
-The following practices were adopted from Patrick Mineault's great book [Good Research Code][1].
+The following practices were adopted from Patrick Mineault's great book [Good Research Code](https://goodresearch.dev/).
 I've added a few minor details and assume you are interfacing with GitHub through git commands in the Terminal.

 When starting a new project, follow these steps to keep your project organized: